Engineering Junkies

 During the Tests, Flycart 30 Reached a Height of 6,191.8 Meters (20,314 Feet) on Mount Everest

-Mount Everest experienced its first drone delivery in a successful test conducted in April this year.
-This achievement opens up possibilities for aiding mountain climbing, rescue missions, and environmental protection efforts at high altitudes.
+Mount Everest has seen its first-ever drone delivery during a successful test carried out in April this year.
+This milestone could help improve support for climbers, strengthen rescue operations, and assist environmental protection efforts in extreme high-altitude conditions.

-The delivery was carried out by the technology company DJI, in partnership with Nepalese Airlift, the video production company 8KRAW, and local guides.
+The operation was led by the technology company DJI, working alongside Nepalese Airlift, video production team 8KRAW, and experienced local guides from the region.

 DJI's FlyCart 30 drone began a delivery test from the Mount Everest base camp on April 30